hokindeng/Hegarty-0.1/README.md

 # Tolman-0.1
-This is a world-reasoning AI model inspired by works of Edward Tolman
+This is a world-reasoning AI model inspired by works of Mary Hegarty